Did you like our previous blog about domain hijacking? Let’s see if you know all the HTTP codes now.

 409 Conflict: The request couldn’t be processed because of a conflict in the request, such as an edit conflict in the case of multiple updates.

-410 Gone: The requested resource is no longer available and won’t be available again.
-This is often used when a resource has been intentionally removed.
+410 Gone: The requested resource is no longer available and will not be available again.

-411 Length Required: The server won’t accept the request without a Content-Length header field, which the client failed to include.
+411 Length Required: The server refuses to accept the request without a defined Content-Length.

-413 Payload Too Large: The request’s payload is larger than the server is willing or able to process.
-The server may close the connection or return a Retry-After header field.
+413 Payload Too Large: The request is larger than the server is willing or able to process.

-415 Unsupported Media Type: The request entity has a media type that the server or resource does not support.
+415 Unsupported Media Type: The request entity has a media type which the server or resource does not support.

-416 Range Not Satisfiable: The client has asked for a portion of the file that lies outside the server’s ability to provide.
+416 Range Not Satisfiable: The client has asked for a portion of the file, but the server cannot supply that portion.

 417 Expectation Failed: The server cannot meet the requirements of the Expect request-header field.